-Derivatives Risk is the risk that the value of the Fund's derivative investments such as forward currency contracts, options, futures transactions and swap transactions will fall, for example, because of changes in the value of the underlying reference instruments, pricing difficulties or lack of correlation with the underlying investments.
+Derivatives Risk is the risk that the value of the Fund's derivative investments such as options, futures transactions and swap transactions will fall, for example, because of changes in the value of the underlying reference instruments, pricing difficulties or lack of correlation with the underlying investments.
 The use of derivatives for other than hedging purposes may be considered a speculative activity, and involves greater risks than are involved in hedging.
 There is also the risk that the Fund may be unable to terminate or sell a derivative position at an advantageous time or price.
 The Fund's derivative counterparties may experience financial difficulties or otherwise be unwilling or unable to honor their obligations, possibly resulting in losses to the Fund.
-This risk is greater for forward currency contracts, uncleared swaps and other over-the-counter ("OTC") traded derivatives.
+This risk is greater for uncleared swaps and other OTC traded derivatives.
 Investing in derivatives gives rise to other risks, such as leverage risk, liquidity risk, credit/counterparty risk, interest rate risk and market/issuer risk.
 The use of derivatives may cause the Fund to incur losses greater than those which would have occurred had derivatives not been used.